Curious interrelation between density and magnetic field low frequency fluctuations

 For target discharge (#156774), the magnetic fluctuation is measured using a magnetic probe and Faraday's law of induction.
 On the other hand, the density fluctuation signal is measured using Beam Emission Spectroscopy (BES).
 BES uses the heating of a neutral beam as a probe which is injected into the plasma where the Doppler effect occurs for H-alpha emissions from hydrogen.
 Since the emission strength is proportional to the density, a local density fluctuation can be captured by extracting the shifted emission component.
 In H-mode plasma, both the density fluctuation and the magnetic fluctuation show groups of coherent fundamental and harmonic modes at 1.3, 2.6 and 3.9 kHz.
 The cross-coherence/correlation is low at higher harmonics, despite high coherence at fundamental harmonics.
 The conventional MHD theory treats a plasma particle as moving together with magnetic flux lines, which means that the density fluctuations are excited by their matching magnetic fluctuation harmonics.
 We interpret that the density and magnetic fluctuations share the same phase at fundamental harmonics while the phase is randomly different at higher harmonics.
 This result shows that the density fluctuation is not necessarily identical to the magnetic one and it becomes much more significant to monitor the density fluctuations by advanced methods.

-The results were published in Plasma and Fusion Research from the Japan Society of Plasma Science and Nuclear Fusion Research, on March 19, 2021.
+The results were published on March 19, 2021 in Plasma and Fusion Research, an online journal by the Japan Society of Plasma Science and Nuclear Fusion Research.